Sum of Squares Certificates for Containment of $\mathcal{H}$-polytopes in $\mathcal{V}$-polytopes: Sum of squares certificates

 We are interested in the maximal $r$ such that the containment $rP\subseteq Q$ is certified by a certain step $t$.
-On the other hand, we could ask for the minimal $t$ such that $P= 1P \subseteq Q$ is certified.
+We also ask for the minimal $t$ such that $P= 1P \subseteq Q$ is certified.
 Note that for $r=1$ a priori the existence of such a $t$ is not clear since neither Theorem~\ref{thm:archimedean} nor Theorem~\ref{thm:convergence2} applies.

 For $r= \sqrt{d}/d$, $rP\subseteq Q$ is certified by the sos representation

 We are not aware of a more compact sos representation.
 Numerically, for $t=2$ and $d\leq 5$, we get $r(d) = \sqrt{d}/d$; see Table~\ref{tab:numeric-cube}.